degville/docs-cloud/en/install-maas.md

 ## Next steps

 Everything is now configured and ready for our next step.
-This will involve deploying the Juju controller onto its own node, and from there,  using Juju to deploy OpenStack into the four remaining cloud nodes.
+This will involve deploying the Juju controller onto its own node.
+From there, we'll be using Juju and MAAS together to deploy OpenStack into the four remaining cloud nodes.

 <!-- LINKS -->
 [conjureup]: http://conjure-up.io/